 Liquid fertilisers offer a quick response and are applied to plants and lawn using spray bottles or sprinkler attachments.
 Because they’re absorbed through the water directly into the roots of the plants, liquid fertilisers provide an immediate effect.

-Dry pellets, also known as granular or solid fertilisers, are sprinkled onto the lawn and garden area.
-Because it’s applied as a solid, the nutrients are absorbed by the plants at a much slower rate.
+Dry fertiliser pellets, also known as granular fertilisers, are sprinkled onto the lawn and garden area.
+Granular fertilisers make the best slow-release fertiliser because they are applied as a solid, the nutrients are absorbed by the plants at a much slower rate.
 Whilst the release period can vary, slow-release granular fertiliser has the advantage of lasting even longer, feeding your plants gradually over 3 months.